BravenMo/record-it-backend/README.md

 # record_it_backend
 A web application project that is used to record and review your entertainment.
+(Work in Progress).

-(Work in Progress) This reposiory contains the middle layer APIs made using spring boot.
+This reposiory contains the middle layer APIs made using spring boot.
 To view the frontend built on angular, go to: https://github.com/BravenMo/record-it-ui